Introduction — Archaeology and the Tradition of Historical Writing

 For every archaeologist, writing is a sacred process — because what the soil and stones cannot say in words, we must express through language.
 When I return from the field, I don’t just bring artifacts with me; I bring stories, contexts, and experiences.
 Organizing these experiences into coherent narratives is the first step of historical writing.

-In the next stage, I attempt to connect the factual data with human experience.
+In the next stage, I attempt to connect factual data with human experience.
 The purpose of my writing is not merely to convey information but to explore how each piece of evidence reveals human thought, belief, and social structure.
-This is where archaeology and historical writing meet — one provides science, the other provides sensitivity.
+This integration reflects the deeper philosophy of Archaeology and the Tradition of Historical Writing, where scientific discovery and narrative interpretation work together.

 4.2 Classification and Interpretation of Sources